 Lucille’s crew righted themselves just to see the stinging tail descend.
 Reflexively they brought forth the Wheel and sliced the tail’s tip.

 “Big mistake!” signaled the Enemy Hurricane.
-From the sliced stinger gushed yellow acid.
+Yellow acid gushed from the sliced stinger.

 “Who’s mistake?” asked Lucille.
 The acid flooded over the Galaxy Zephyr.
 Its Hurricane Armor cracked like sunburnt skin.
 The whole robot broke open like a cocoon.

 Underneath the white Hurricane armor was blue Hurricane Armor.
 This broke open also, and underneath was purple Hurricane Armor.
 This broke open also, and underneath was pink Hurricane Armor.
 This broke open also, and underneath was blackness so dark it made space look luminous.